smart-rb/smart_initializer/README.md

        cast: false, # false by default
        privacy: :public, # :public by default
        finalize: proc { |value| value }, # no finalization by default
-       default: 123 # no default value by default
+       default: 123, # no default value by default
+       type_system: :smart_types # used by default
 ```

 Example: